cosmodesi/cosmoprimo/doc/user/building.rst

   export CC=clang

-Before installing pyclass.
+Before installing **pyclass**.
 This will set clang OpenMP flags for compilation (see https://github.com/lesgourg/class_public/issues/405).
-Note that with Mac OS gcc can point to clang.
+Note that with Mac OS "gcc" may sometimes point to clang.